-IFB’s work with NHS Digital, now NHS ENGLAND, following the 2023 merger, aims to ensure that the NHS products and services are inclusive and crucially, that they are accessible, understandable and usable by everyone in the UK.
+IFB’s work with NHS Digital, now NHS England, following the 2023 merger, aims to ensure that the NHS products and services are inclusive and crucially, that they are accessible, understandable and usable by everyone.

 The work adheres to the Government’s Digital Service Standard and Video Game Research Framework.